truenas/documentation/content/Contributing/Documentation/Style.md

 ```
 {{< /expand >}}
 {{< expand "Images" "v" >}}
-To add an image to your article, you need to add the image file to your article bundle.
+To add an image to your article, you must add the image file to your article bundle.
 You can insert an image without a caption with a simple image link using this markdown string:

 ```